min2ha/ukwa-site/content/target/293863587/index.en.md

   "subject": "Scottish Government"
 }

-# Her Majesty's Inspectorate of Constabulary in Scotland (HMICS)

 Her Majesty's Inspectorate of Constabulary in Scotland provides independent scrutiny of Police Scotland and the Scottish Police Authority.